 Trafalgar Square Christmas Tree

-In gratitude to Britain’s support to Norway during world war two, the city of Oslo ships a Norway spruce to London every year.
-The lighting ceremony of the Christmas tree is attended by dignitaries like the Norwegian ambassador and the major of Westminster.
+In gratitude for Britain’s support to Norway during world war two, the city of Oslo ships a Norway spruce to London every year.
+The lighting ceremony of the Christmas tree on Trafalgar Square is attended by dignitaries like the Norwegian ambassador and the major of Westminster.
 It is a popular free event leading up to Christmas in London.
-The famous Christmas tree is also the most ridiculed tree in London, with Brits describing it like a “gherkin draped in lights” and a “cucumber”.
+The famous Christmas tree is also the most ridiculed tree in London, with Brits describing it as a “gherkin draped in lights” and a “cucumber”.

 Located just off Trafalgar Square, you’ll find a building called Norway House with a tall golden Viking statue above the entrance.
 Of course, the king is St Olav, who helped the English drive out the Danes from London by tearing down London Bridge.
 The building has been used as the Norwegian chamber of commerce, the Norwegian Club in London.
 It also played a vital role during the second world used by Norwegians in exile.

 Address: 21-24 Cockspur St, St. James’s, London SW1Y 5BN